reimagined/resolve/benchmarks/README.md

 ### *loadEvents* benchmark

-In this benchmark events are consequentially loaded by batches from the database from the beginning of the eventstore and until the end.
+In this benchmark, events are loaded from the database in sequential batches starting at the beginning of the event store and until the end.
 The total and average times of batch loading are measured.

 Example of running the benchmark: